 I don’t know how they pulled it off, but for an eating spot that is free of peanuts, tree nuts, egg, sesame, soy, seafood, gluten and dairy, their food doesn’t taste like it is missing anything.
 And even my picky Irish husband concurs.
 Don’t believe me?
 Below is an ‘after’ shot of his meal.
 (Since we aren’t dealing with wheat or dairy allergies, we both find we can often tell when an item is gluten- or dairy-free.
 But at Hype Food Co., the flavour is not compromised one little bit.)

 The fun thing about their savoury bowls is that you get to create your own meal.
 You choose from 4 bases (white rice, rice noodles, gluten-free pasta or zucchini noodles) and 3 proteins (beans, chicken or beef), and a selection of freshly prepared veggies, some healthy seeds (no sesame, of course!) and some wonderfully flavourful sauces.
-My hubby and I are both coconut lovers, so we got the coconut cream sauce, and I ordered my little pasta lover some red sauce for his dish.
+My hubby and I are both coconut lovers, so we got the Coconut Green Curry, and I ordered my little pasta lover some marinara sauce for his dish.

 (Note: The chickpeas are bursting with flavour.
 I highly recommend them as a topping.)